 2005 Maine North Woods

-Quimby’s desire to catalyze a park has proved controversial.
-A liberal environmentalist, she closed access to land she purchased, banned hunting and fishing, tore up roads and bridges, and stopped snowmobiling.
+Quimby wanted to turn this land into a national park, a desire which proved controversial.
+An ardent environmentalist, she closed access to land she purchased, banned hunting and fishing, tore up roads and bridges, and stopped snowmobiling.
 This sparked a loud outcry from locals, who were allowed easy access to the land for personal enjoyment by the paper companies that were the previous proprietors.
-In response to the backlash, Quimby and her son, Lucas St. Clair, have been reopening some of their holdings to recreational use.
-Whether Congress will designate a Maine park that Quimby can seed with her land remains to be seen.
+In response to the backlash, Quimby and her son, Lucas St. Clair, reopened portions of their holdings to certain recreational uses.

 In addition to the curtailed recreational use of this vast swath of land, many residents of the Maine woods fear losing forestry jobs and development opportunities if land becomes locked up in a national park.
 Local citizens voted against a park, and the state legislature passed a resolution opposing any federal designation.
 But Quimby kept lobbying in Washington, and in 2016, with a stroke of a pen, President Obama turned 87,654 acres donated by Quimby into a National Monument, and posted National Park Service rangers on the premises.